survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 }
 ```

-The first change tells the client that we are online and ready to go.
+The first change tells the client that the application is online and ready to go.
 The latter change attaches the client script to the output. *browser-refresh* manages the environment variable in question.

 Run `node_modules/.bin/browser-refresh ./server.js` in another terminal and open the browser at `http://localhost:8080` as earlier to test the setup.
 Remember to have webpack running in the watch mode at another terminal.
 If everything went right, any change you make to the demo client script (*app/ssr.js*) should show up in the browser or cause a failure at the server.

 If the server crashes, it will lose the WebSocket connection.
 You will have to force a refresh in the browser in this case.
-If we managed the server through webpack as well, we could avoid this problem.
+If the server was managed through webpack as well, the problem could have been avoided.

 To prove that SSR works, check out the browser inspector.
 You should see something familiar there: